Women's March targets Supreme Court, with abortion on line

 Associated Press

+Many thousands of demonstrators filled the streets surrounding the court, shouting “My body, my choice” and cheering loudly to the beat of drums.

-Many thousands of women filled a square near the White House for a rally before the march.
-They waved signs that said “Mind your own uterus,” “I love someone who had an abortion” and “Abortion is a personal choice, not a legal debate,” among other messages.
+Before heading out on the march, they rallied in a square near the White House.
+Many waved signs that said “Mind your own uterus,” “I love someone who had an abortion” and “Abortion is a personal choice, not a legal debate,” among other messages.
 Some wore T-shirts reading simply “1973,” a reference to the landmark Roe v.
 Wade decision, which made abortion legal for generations of American women.

 Elaine Baijal, a 19-year-old student at American University, took cellphone photos with her friends and their signs as the event started.
 She said her mother told her of coming to a march for legal abortion with her own mother in the 1970s.